sandervandevelde/uwp-iot-device/README.md

 # uwp-iot-device
-This Workshop shows how to use an UWP app as an IoT device for Microsoft Azure IoT
+This Workshop shows how to use a UWP app as an IoT device for Microsoft Azure IoT